 The cost of risk compares the total credit losses included in the income statement to the total risk weighted assets.
 This measure provides meaningful information on Issuer's performance in managing credit losses.
-The cost of risk is calculated as the ratio of (i) the sum of annualised impairments and the credit losses on the fair value mortgage loans and loans (as part of the net trading income) and to (ii) the total risk weighted assets averaged over the reporting period.
+The cost of risk is calculated as the ratio of (i) the sum of annualized impairments and the credit losses on the fair value mortgage loans and loans (as part of the net trading income) and to (ii) the total risk weighted assets averaged over the reporting period.
 With the exception of the credit losses on the fair value mortgage loans and loans, the elements of the cost of risk reconcile to our financial statements and regulatory reporting.
 The credit losses on the fair value mortgage loans are calculated in accordance with the applicable financial reporting framework and form part of the net trading income.

-Cost of Risk = Annualised impairments and the credit losses on fair value residential Average risk weighted assets (Basel III regulations)
+Annualised impairments and the credit losses on fair value residential mortgages and loans (as part of net trading income) Cost of Risk = -Average risk weighted assets (Basel III regulations)